GENIE-MC/Generator/src/scripts/production/python/README.md

 - `eAScatteringGridSubmitter.py`: submits the jobs to create splines and generate e-A events other scripts can be easily added.

+## Requirements
+- To submit the jobs:
+`source /cvmfs/fermilab.opensciencegrid.org/products/common/etc/setup`
+`setup fife_utils`
+- You also need to have the $GENIE enviromental variable to your GENIE-MC/Generator directory.
+- Your jobs-topdir must be in the pnfs area

 ## Possible options
 An example of a Submitter code is `eAScatteringGridSubmitter.py`.
 This code will launch the splines (for free nucleon and free nuclei) and electron scattering events.
 The options are: